stemopeenvrouw/voting-advice/README.md

 ```
 Note to use only a domain (without trailing `/`) on the `event.origin` line.

+Use `?lang=en` in the iframe embed url to switch to English.

 Make sure your URL to embed from equals the `postMessage` URL in `App.svelte`, which now is `https://stemopeenvrouw.com/`.

 # Install